 Woodbridge home prices are not only among the most expensive in Virginia, but Woodbridge real estate also consistently ranks among the most expensive in America.

 Unlike some towns, Woodbridge isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Woodbridge are a mix of both white- and blue-collar jobs.
 Overall, Woodbridge is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Woodbridge who work in management occupations (12.18%), office and administrative support (10.67%), and computer science and math (8.45%).

 There are quite a few people in the armed forces living in Woodbridge, and when you visit or drive around town, you will see military people in and out of uniform, shopping, enjoying life, and being part of the community.

 Also of interest is that Woodbridge has more people living here who work in computers and math than 95% of the places in the US.

-In Woodbridge, a lot of people use the train to get to work every day though Woodbridge is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Woodbridge has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.